Social Prescribing for Groups and Professionals

 “Since you’ve been visiting mum I never know where she is, she’s always out.
 She never used to go out at all” a participants son talking to a Link Worker.

 Get involved in social prescribing

-Volunteer mentors will be trained to accompany social prescribing participants to new activities.
+Volunteer mentors have been trained to accompany social prescribing participants to new activities.

-Volunteer researchers will be out and about in the community looking for new group and activities that may benefit social prescribing participants.
+Volunteer researchers will be out and about in the community looking for new groups and activities that may benefit social prescribing participants.

 Contact us to express an interest or find out more.